gitrgoliveira/vault-eda-delivery/README.md

 # Vault Event-Driven Automation Delivery

-This repository provides a comprehensive solution for **agentless rotation of HashiCorp Vault secrets** using Ansible Event-Driven Automation (EDA).
-It includes a custom WebSocket plugin that connects to Vault's event streaming endpoint and processes events in real-time to enable automated secret rotation workflows.
+This repository provides tools for agentless rotation of HashiCorp Vault secrets using Ansible Event-Driven Automation (EDA).
+It includes a custom WebSocket plugin that connects to Vault's event streaming endpoint and processes events in real-time for automated secret rotation workflows.

-## 🚨 Requirements
+## Requirements

 ### Vault Enterprise or HCP Vault Dedicated

-**Important**: This solution requires **HashiCorp Vault Enterprise** or **HCP Vault Dedicated**.
+**Important**: This setup requires **HashiCorp Vault Enterprise** or **HCP Vault Dedicated**.
 Event streaming is **not available** in Vault Community Edition.

 - **Vault Enterprise**: Version 1.13+ (enabled by default in 1.16+)
 - **HCP Vault Dedicated**: Event streaming supported
-- **Vault OSS/Community**: ❌ **Not supported**
+- **Vault OSS/Community**: Not supported

 For Vault Enterprise versions 1.13-1.15, event notifications may need to be enabled with the `events.alpha1` experiment flag: